cdapio/cdap/cdap-docs/reference-manual/source/faq.rst

 I don't see the CDAP Master service on YARN.
 --------------------------------------------
 - Ensure that the node where CDAP is running has a properly configured YARN client.
+  Can you log into the cluster at ``http://<host>:8088/cluster/cluster`` and access the YARN Resource Manager webapp?
 - Ensure :ref:`YARN has enough memory and vcore capacity <faq-installation-startup-memory-core-requirements>`.
 - Is the router address properly configured in the :ref:`cdap-site.xml file <configuration-options>` and the boxes using it?
 - Check that the classpath used includes the YARN configuration in it.